NHPA May 2018 Three-Day Addictions SymposiumThursday, May 03, 2018

 This workshop is designed for providers across multiple disciplines, including nurses, mental health nurses, psychologists, psychiatrists, therapists, addiction counselors, social workers, occupational therapists, and mental health staff.

-About The Presenter: Lance Dodes, M.D. is a Training and Supervising Analysts Emeritus with the Boston Psychoanalytic Society and Institute and was assistant clinical professor of psychiatry at Harvard Medical School (retired).
+About The Presenter: Lance Dodes, M.D. is a Training and Supervising Analysts Emeritus with the Boston Psychoanalytic Society and Institute and was an assistant clinical professor of psychiatry at Harvard Medical School (retired).
 He has served as the Director of the substance abuse treatment unit of Harvard’s McLean Hospital, Director of the Alcoholism Treatment Unit at Spaulding Rehabilitation Hospital, and Director of the Boston Center for Problem Gambling.
-He annually chairs the discussion group The Psychology of Addiction at the fall meeting for the American Psychoanalytic Association.
+He annually chairs the discussion group The Psychology of Addiction at the fall meeting of the American Psychoanalytic Association.
 He is the author or co-author of a number of journal articles and book chapters about addictions.
 His books, The Heart of Addiction, Breaking Addiction: A 7-Step Handbook for Ending Any Addiction, and The Sober Truth have been described as revolutionary advances in understanding how addictions work.
 Dr. Dodes has been honored by the Division on Addictions at Harvard Medical School for “Distinguished Contribution” to the study and treatment of addictive behavior and has been elected a Distinguished Fellow of the American Academy of Addiction Psychiatry.

 Dr. Elaine Ducharme, Dr. Jennifer Schneider, and Dr. Lance Dodes